 Back in Aix-en-Provence, the Calders find another house nearby, Malvalat, which has running water and electricity.
 Calder sets up a studio on the third floor and continues to concentrate on gouaches.

-The Calders visit Jean and see his renovated mill house in Saché.
+Calder visits Jean and sees his renovated mill house in Saché.
 Calder agrees to a trade of three mobiles for François Premier, a dilapidated seventeenth-century stone house built adjoining a cliff on Jean’s property.

 Calder plans a trip to Beirut to visit his friend Henri Seyrig and to make a mobile commissioned by Middle East Airlines.